irfanhakim-as/homelab-wiki/topics/ssh.md

 ### Description

-This details how to copy your SSH keys to a remote server.
+This details how to copy your SSH keys to a remote system.

 ### Steps